opentmf/opentmf-clients-base/README.md

-# tmf-clients-base
+# opentmf-clients-base

-**TMF-Clients-Base** provides essential classes and implementation logic for communicating with TMF-630–compliant backends.
+**OpenTMF-Clients-Base** provides essential classes and implementation logic for communicating with TMF-630–compliant backends.

 ## Background